jotasprout/pimpMyPantry/README.md

 # Pimp My Pantry
-Store recipes and grocery inventory so I can plan and prepare for upcoming meals
+Store recipes and grocery inventory so I can plan and prepare for upcoming meals.
+- Offline-first
+- Syncs with other household members via CouchDB

 ## Research
-UPC & QR Code scanners
+- UPC & QR Code scanners
+- Scan same items at different stores to compare prices
+- Track above prices over time?

 ## Pages to Build
 - Form to input ingredients in stock